Year of entry 2024

 |Developmental Disorders II: Attention Deficit Disorder and Autistic Spectrum Disorder||30|

 Learning and teaching

-We use a range of learning and teaching methods, including seminars, tutorials, online learning and workshops that allow you to discuss in more depth the issues arising from the course reading.
+We use a range of learning and teaching methods, including lectures, seminars, online learning and workshops that allow you to discuss in more depth the issues arising from the course readings and content.
 However, independent study is also an important element of the degree, allowing you to pursue your own interests and develop your skills.

 On this course you’ll be taught by our expert academics, from lecturers through to professors.
 You may also be taught by industry professionals with years of experience, as well as trained postgraduate researchers, connecting you to some of the brightest minds on campus.

-A bachelor degree (hons) with a 2:1 or non-UK equivalent in a relevant discipline.
+A bachelor degree (hons) with a 2:1 or non-UK equivalent in a relevant subject.
 We will consider applicants with alternative qualifications and experience on an individual basis.